zio/zio-http/docs/tutorials/your-first-zio-http-app.md

 # Tutorial: Your First ZIO HTTP App

-In this tutorial, you will learn how to build your first ZIO HTTP application.
-We will start by setting up a basic ZIO project and then create an HTTP server using the ZIO HTTP module.
-By the end of this tutorial, you will have a working ZIO HTTP application.
+ZIO is a modern, high-performance library for asynchronous programming in Scala.
+It provides a powerful and expressive API for building scalable and reliable applications.
+ZIO also has a strong focus on type safety and resource management, which makes it a popular choice for building server-side applications.

-## Prerequisites
+In this tutorial, we will learn how to build a simple HTTP server using ZIO and the ZIO HTTP module.
+By the end of this tutorial, you will have a basic understanding of how to build HTTP servers using ZIO and the ZIO HTTP module.

-Before we begin, make sure you have the following installed:
+## Introduction

-- JDK 11 or greater
+ZIO is a modern, high-performance library for asynchronous programming in Scala.
+It provides a powerful and expressive API for building scalable and reliable applications.
+ZIO also has a strong focus on type safety and resource management, which makes it a popular choice for building server-side applications.

-- SBT (Scala Build Tool)
+In this tutorial, we will learn how to build a simple HTTP server using ZIO and the ZIO HTTP module.
+By the end of this tutorial, you will have a basic understanding of how to build HTTP servers using ZIO and the ZIO HTTP module.

-## Setup
+## Setting up the Project

-Let's start by creating a new SBT project and adding the necessary dependencies.
+To get started, we need to set up a new SBT project.
+Here are the steps to do that:

-1. Create a new directory for your project.
+1. Open your preferred text editor and create a new directory for your project.
-2. Inside the project directory, create a new file named `build.sbt`.
+2. Open a terminal window and navigate to the project directory.
-3. Open the `build.sbt` file and add the following lines:
+3. Run the following command to create a new SBT project:

 ```scala
 scalaVersion := "2.13.8"